maetl/calyx/README.md

 # => ""
 ```

-By simply specifying a few `meta-rules` with conditionals and Grammars, you can generate unique, readable narratives based on your data.
+By simply specifying a few "meta-rules" with conditionals and Grammars, you can generate unique, readable narratives based on your data.
 ```ruby
 class StockWriter < Calyx::DataTemplate
  def write_narrative